-- If the applicant vendor is needed for participant access, and failed the monitoring due to not meeting the competitive price criteria, VMA staff will work with vendors to negotiate the best possible prices for supplemental foods. - If the applicant vendor failed the pre-authorization monitoring visit based on one or more of the Minimum Authorization Criteria, the VMA must notify the vendor in writing that the application for authorization is denied. - 9.
+- not meeting the competitive price criteria, VMA staff will work with vendors to negotiate the best possible prices for supplemental foods.If the applicant vendor failed the pre-authorization monitoring visit based on one or more - If the applicant vendor failed the pre-authorization monitoring visit based on one or more of the Minimum Authorization Criteria, the VMA must notify the vendor in writing that the application for authorization is denied. - 9.
 VMA Staff must conduct as econd monitoring visit of any authorized vendor who fails aroutine monitoring within 30 days of the previously failed monitoring. - 10.
-VMA Staff must assess participant access for any authorized vendor who fails asecond consecutive monitoring visit. - If thevendor is not needed for participant access, VMAstaff must terminate thevendor contract. - If thevendor is needed for participant access and failed the monitoring visit based on the Minimum Authorization Criteria, VMA staff must terminate the vendor contract. - If the vendor is needed for participant access and failed the monitoring due to not meeting the competitive price criteria, VMAstaff will work withvendors to negotiate the best possible prices for supplemental foods. - If the vendor is needed for participant access and failed the monitoring based on the Vendor Authorization Criteriaestablished by the Department of Health, the VMA must - i. maintain the vendor's existing contract. - i.
-Continueto monitorthevendor as directed by the Department of Health
+VMA Staff must assess participant access for any authorized vendor who fails asecond consecutive monitoring visit. - If thevendor is not needed for participant access, VMAstaff must terminate thevendor contract. - If thevendor is needed for participant access and failed the monitoringvisit based on the Minimum Authorization Criteria, VMA staff must terminate the vendor contract. - If the vendor is needed for participant access and failed the monitoring due to not meeting the competitive price criteria, VMAstaff will work withvendors to negotiate the best possible prices for supplemental foods. - If the vendor is needed for participant access and failed the monitoring based on the Vendor Authorization Criteriaestablished by the Department of Health, the VMA must - i maintain the vendor's existing contract. - i Continueto monitorthevendor as directed by theDepartment ofHealth

-Policy Supplement Available ☐Yes ☑No
+PolicySupplement Available □Yes ☑No

-#2004: Vendor Training
+• #2004: Vendor Training

 - NYSWICAcceptableFoods Card

-- MinimumStock Requirements -Grocery andPharmacy
+- MinimumStockRequirements -Grocery andPharmacy

 - Vendor Initial Monitoring Guidance